aravindh-nagarajan/angular-routing-demo/README.md

         });
     ```

+## Route guards
+  - To control access to current path and its children
+  - To resolve data

+  1) `CanActivate`: we can have permission check here.
+  2) `CanActivateChild`: check to enable child routes
+  3) `CanDeactivate` - to stop user from moving away from the route
+  4) `Resolve`: pre-fetching component data
+    - resolver's result will be available in ActivatedRoute.data

-## Best practices:
+### Best practices:
-- Seperate Routing from AppModule by having them in AppRoutingModule.
-- module with its own routing configuration
 -  AppRoutingModule
-    - configure the router in a separate, top-level module that is dedicated to routing and imported by the root AppModule.
+    - configure the router in a separate, top-level module that is dedicated to routing and imported by the root AppModule.  - `RouterModule.forRoot`
+      - Only register top-level routes here,
+- Module-level Routes
+  - imported in module files.
+  - modules should have their own routing configuration - `RouterModule.forChild`
+- Lazy loading routes using `loadChildren` prop
+- Organize guards and resolvers.
+  - module specific ones should reside inside module folders.